 California Fish and Game Commission Meets Remotely

-At its April meeting, the California Fish and Game Commission acted on several issues affecting California’s natural resources.
-The following are just a few items of interest from yesterday’s meeting.
+At its February meeting, the California Fish and Game Commission acted on several issues affecting California’s natural resources.
+The following are just a few items of interest from this week’s meeting.

-The agenda for this meeting along with supporting information is available at fgc.ca.gov.
+The agenda for this meeting along with supporting information is available on the Commission website.
 An archived audio file will be available in coming days.
 The next meeting of the full Commission is scheduled for April 20-21, 2022.
 Please see the Commission website for details.

 The California Fish and Game Commission was the first wildlife conservation agency in the United States, predating even the U.S. Commission of Fish and Fisheries.
 There is often confusion about the distinction between the California Department of Fish and Wildlife (CDFW) and the Commission.
 In the most basic terms, CDFW implements and enforces the regulations set by the Commission, as well as provides biological data and expertise to inform the Commission’s decision-making process.